pistoriTech/pistoriTech.github.io/README.md

 #### Purpose

-This readme aims to provide you with the step by step process of hosting your markdown formatted resume on Github pages, as well as to discuss the general principles of Andrew Etter’s book [Modern Technical Writing](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS) that relate to these steps.
+This readme aims to provide you with the step by step process of hosting your markdown formatted resume on GitHub pages, as well as to discuss the general principles of Andrew Etter’s book [Modern Technical Writing](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS) that relate to these steps.